dbtlr/PhpAirbrakeBundle/README.md

 About
 -----

-PhpAirbrakeBundle is a [Abstract Codification](https://github.com/AbstractCodification) initiative.
-See also the list of [contributors](https://github.com/AbstractCodification/PhpAirbrakeBundle/contributors).
+See also the list of [contributors](https://github.com/NoDrew/PhpAirbrakeBundle/contributors).

 Reporting an issue or a feature request
 ---------------------------------------